Tributes pour in for Playboy founder Hugh Hefner

 "Hugh Hefner was a strong supporter of the civil rights movement," tweeted the Rev. Jesse Jackson.
 "We shall never forget him.
 May he Rest In Peace."

-Gene Simmons, the lead singer of Kiss described Hefner as "a great man, entrepreneur and innovator."
+Gene Simmons, the lead singer of Kiss, described Hefner as "a great man, entrepreneur and innovator."

 "One of the nicest men I've ever known.
 Godspeed, Hugh Hefner," said Nancy Sinatra.

-Hefner is survived by his wife, Crystal, and four grown children, Playboy said.
+Hefner is survived by his 31-year-old wife, Crystal, and four grown children, Playboy said.

+Cooper Hefner isn't the only one of them to have worked for the family business.
+Hefner's daughter, Christie, was CEO of Playboy Enterprises for more than 20 years.